 Clean sans-serif type with a left-aligned header and quietly bold section rules.
 Designed for engineers, designers, and PMs at startups.

-The most ATS-safe layout we ship: pure single column, standard section names, dense bullet spacing.
-Looks plain on purpose — passes every parser.
+Pure single column, standard section names, dense bullet spacing.
+Looks plain on purpose — lets your content do the talking.

 Use this template → Senior & leadershipExecutive